mirage/decompress/README.md

 But keep in your mind, it's an easy example and it's not optimized for a productive environment - so, don't copy/paste and think.

+The documentation is available [online](https://oklm-wsh.github.io/api.docdir/) to understand how to use Decompress.

 ## Build Requirements